About Discovery Museum

 On the ground floor you'll find the temporary exhibition space as well as Newcastle Story which takes you on a journey through the city from the Roman times to the early millennium.
 The ground floor is also home to Tyne & Wear Archives and the museum gift shop.

-The first floor delves further into Tyneside's industrial and maritime past with Working Lives, Tyneside Challenge and Story of the Tyne.
+The first floor delves further into Tyneside's industrial, maritime and military past with Working Lives, Tyneside Challenge, Story of the Tyne and Charge!
+The Story of England's Northern Cavalry.
 Our under sevens water play area Play Tyne can also be found on the first floor.

 The second floor is home to Turbinia Cafe where you can enjoy a refreshing drink and snack overlooking Turbinia and Story of the Tyne gallery.
 You can also see some of the steam engines of the collection in action as well as exploring the world of science in the interactive Science Maze.
 Our PLAY + INVENT space is a place for children and their grown ups to make, invent and get creative, including both drop-in making and family friendly events.